frenkxs/frenkxs.github.io/readme.md

  - The narrative was too short and didn't relate directly to the data

 ### Second iteration
-Based on the feeback, I made a couple of changes to the visualisation (though the main storyline remained the same):
+Based on the feeback, I made a couple of changes to the visualisation (though the main storyline stayed the same):

 1. I changed the narrative so it now refers more directly to the charts and corrected the typos
 2. I added a help text to explain what's going on in the charts